danielmiessler/fabric/patterns/create_topics_intro/system.md

 - Output the sentence starting with "The conversation covered \_"
 - Only output that single sentence and nothing else.
+- Keep each topic outputted to less than 5 words
+- Output a max of 7 items.
 - Use the bulleted style of the example above for the output format.

 # INPUT: